tb-aiap/advent-of-code/2023/README.md

     - After 1 cycle, record the steps and board position in a hashmap. `first_seen`
     - Find out, how many more cycles until the board is seen in the same position as above as `second_seen`
     - Using this information, we can cut short 1 billion cycles by finding the remainder (after fast forwarding the same cycles.)

+### Day 15: Lens Library

+- **Part 1**:
+    - Just follow the instructions

+- **Part 2**:
+    - Create simulate the instruction with a list of array as the boxes and loop through each boxes based on the lens type.